The Ethel Barrymore Theatre On Broadway Still Remains Empty While The Shubert Organization Plays Vying Broadway Shows Off Against Each Other

 And the winner is?
 We are placing bets on West Side Story will be the show heading into The Barrymore theatre in 2019

-This because it speaks to the bottom line financial decisions when The Shubert's demand a premium rent for their space, only something that is well established and with a strong track record will get a look in.
+When The Shuberts demand a premium rent for their space, only something that is well established and with a strong track record will get a look in.
 The Shuberts will open up the books and begin to count their money, a long time before the show actually opens.
 It certainly pays to be a Broadway theatre landlord in this town, and especially so when you are part of a duopoly.